mwarning/openwrt-examples/README.md

 You can now flash your router using the correct image file inside ./bin/targets/.
 The images usually contain all build packages already.
 The single \*.ipk packages are located in ./bin/packages, in case you want to install them on other devices.

-To install/update a package, transfer the ipk file to your target device to /tmp/ using scp.
+To install/update a package, transfer the ipk file to your target device to /tmp/ using `scp`.
 The package can then be installed calling e.g. `opkg install myapp-0.1-1.ipk`.

 ### Install/Test Packages